Crab Stuffed Salmon

 How to Choose Salmon Like a Pro

 When you choose fresh salmon, look for fillets that have a bright, saturated color.
 Dull or pale fish is past its freshness.
 Additionally, press gently into the fillet; does the indention gradually spring back up, or does it stay?
 Salmon that doesn’t spring back is old and should be avoided.
+(Source: BluGlacier)

 Can I Use Frozen Salmon?

-Let’s Make Crab Stuffed Salmon!
+How To Make Crab Stuffed Salmon

 So, how do you make this impressive main course?
 It’s easy!
 Let’s take a look at the process, step-by-step.

 1. Prep the Salmon Fillets.
-Before you start, make sure your oven is preheating to 425˚F. Then, place your salmon fillets on a parchment-lined baking sheet.
+Before you start, make sure your oven is preheating to 425˚F. Then, place your salmon filets on a parchment-lined baking sheet.
 Sprinkle them with salt and pepper, and then cut a ¼-inch-deep pocket into the center of each one.

 2. Make the Crab Meat Stuffing.
 In a medium mixing bowl, combine the chopped crab meat, cream cheese, bell peppers, garlic, egg, parsley, and Old Bay seasoning.
 Stir until thoroughly combined.
+You could also add a little bit of lemon zest to the cream cheese mixture.

 3. Stuff the Fillets.
 Generously stuff the salmon fillets with the crab meat stuffing, sprinkle with breadcrumbs, and lightly spritz the tops of the stuffed fillets with cooking spray.